AOL83/Remember-Me-By-Trade/README.md

 * Surface Due

-I have also tested the site physically on the below devices:
+I tested the site physically on the below devices:

 * iPhone 13 pro
 * iPhone 11 Pro
 * Mac Book Pro
 * HP (Laptop)

-I have also regularly tested the site using the following browsers:-
+I have also tested the site using the following browsers:-

 * Chrome
 * Safari
-* Firefox
 * Edge
 * Brave

 ### Validator testing

 * CSS file has been run through W3C CSS Validator and no errors have been found.
-Two warnings have been found although these related to imported stylesheets which are not checked by the validator.
+One warnings have been found but relates to the way i mad my nav operate which are not checked by the validator.
 * All HTML files have been passed through the W3C HTML Validator and no errors have been found.